olmsteadca/portfolioWebsite/README.md

 # Portfolio Website

-This repository include all files necessary to build and run my portfolio website.
+This repository includes all files necessary to build and run my portfolio website.
-I am developing with Visual Studip, Node.js.
-Vite, and React.
+I am developing with Visual Studio, Node.js, Vite, and React.
-I started this project to fulfill mulitple needs:
+I started this project to fulfill multiple needs:

 1. Showing physical proof of my skills to employers
 2. Finding a way to easily organize all my work from college